Discovering Properties of Inflectional Morphology in Neural Emergent Communication: Interpreting Communication Schemes

 \paragraph{Compositionality} Compositionality is the core objective for many EmCom works, motivated by interpretability and its prominence in natural languages.
 Topographic similarity (\textbf{TopSim}) is a common measure for this \cite{topsim,lazaridou2018emergence}, formally defined as the correlation of the distance (typically Levenshtein distance; \citealp{Levenshtein1965BinaryCC}) between pairs of messages and the distance between their meanings.
 This provides a global measure of how similar the symbols in messages for similar configurations.

 However, TopSim places minimal restrictions on how similarity of messages is calculated.
-As such, \citet{chaabouni-etal-2020-compositionality} propose bag-of-symbols disentanglement (\textbf{BoSDis}), an alternative metric accounting for permutation-invariant communication schemes\footnote{They also propose positional disentanglement, which we omit but provide more details about in Appendix~\ref{apx:posdis}.} (e.g., in English, ``red and blue'' is equivalent to ``blue and red''):
+As such, \citet{chaabouni-etal-2020-compositionality} propose bag-of-symbols disentanglement (\textbf{BoSDis}), an alternative metric accounting for permutation-invariant communication schemes\footnote{They also propose positional disentanglement, which we omit but provide more details about in Appendix~\ref{apx:posdis}.} \revision{(e.g., ``A and B'' versus ``B and A'')}:

-BoSDis calculates the average difference in mutual information $\mathcal{I}$ between the count $n_v$ of a vocabulary symbol $v \in V$ and attributes $a_v$ and $b_v$, which respectively have the most and second-most mutual information with $v$.
-This is normalized by entropy $\mathcal{H}$ for $n_v$.
-This metric captures the idea that a symbol's presence in a message uniquely communicates a specific value of a specific attribute.
-This should generally not be true in our small-vocabulary setting, which necessitates reuse of characters in multi-character symbols to induce double articulation,\footnote{An obvious exception is one-character symbols, which are possible but can only comprise a small proportion of symbols in an accurate communication scheme.} thus BoSDis should generally be low.
-However, if a symbol segmentation algorithm is effective at identifying symbols which uniquely refer to some attribute, the BoSDis with respect to those symbols should be higher.
-We thus use this as a gauge of whether HAS and BPE extract meaningful symbols through a ratio \textbf{BoSDis$^V_C$} of the BoSDis for a segmented symbol vocabulary $V$ to that for the unsegmented character vocabulary $C$.
-If BoSDis$^V_C > 1$, this indicates that $V$ creates a more disentangled representation than individual characters $C$, suggesting successful identification of meaningful multi-character symbols. \paragraph{Concatenativity}
+BoSDis calculates the \revision{mean entropy-normalized} difference in mutual information $\mathcal{I}$ between the count $n_v$ of a vocabulary symbol $v \in V$ and attributes $a_v$ and $b_v$, which \revision{have the 2 highest $\mathcal{I}$ values with $v$. } \remove{This is normalized by entropy $\mathcal{H}$ for $n_v$. } This \remove{metric }\revision{measures whether} a \revision{character's} presence in a message uniquely communicates a specific \revision{attribute value}.
+This should generally not happen in our small-vocabulary setting, which necessitates reuse of characters in multi-character symbols to induce double articulation,\footnote{\revision{One-character symbols are an exception, but an accurate communication scheme has very limited capacity for these.}} thus BoSDis should \remove{generally }be low.
+However, if \revision{an algorithm effectively segments symbols} which uniquely refer to \revision{attributes}, the BoSDis with respect to those symbols should be higher.
+We thus \remove{use this as a }gauge \remove{of }whether HAS and BPE extract meaningful symbols through a ratio \textbf{BoSDis$^V_C$} of \remove{the }BoSDis for a segmented symbol vocabulary $V$ \revision{and} unsegmented \revision{characters} $C$.
+If BoSDis$^V_C > 1$, \revision{then} $V$ creates a more disentangled representation than individual characters $C$, \revision{thus $V$ contains} meaningful multi-character symbols.